Self-Help Resources

 Calming & Breathing

-Calming & Breathing Exercises — A breathing pacer tool you can follow on the page, plus grounding techniques and small physical resets I actually use.
+Breathing & Calming Exercises — A breathing pacer tool you can follow on the page, plus grounding techniques and small physical resets I actually use.

 Coping Skills